 European Corn Borer

 A telltale sign of injury from European corn borers (Ostrinia nubilalis) appears as broken tassels caused by the borers feeding in the tassel stems.
 Much frass (sawdust-like waste) is pushed out of the burrows.
-Later in the season their presence is indicated by small, round holes at any location on the stalk.
-In either case, the point of entrance is usually marked by a protruding mass of white frass that accumulates at the base of the leaves.
+Later in the season, their presence is indicated by small, round holes at any location on the stalk.
+In either case, the point of entry is usually marked by a protruding mass of white frass that accumulates at the base of the leaves.
 The tunneling within the stalks weakens them so that plants break over.
 Feeding on the shank of the ear causes it to fall to the ground.
 The larvae (caterpillars) also feed on the developing kernels or tunnel into the cobs.